How To Add A Link Section To WordPress

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

-Need more help with widgets?
-We have written a comprehensive article on widgets.
-Go here to learn more about this:
+Need more help using widgets?
+We have written a comprehensive article on using widgets.
+To learn more, go here:

-If you have loads of links, the Link Manager plugin lets you easily administer these using filter, search, and sort functions.
+If you have added many links, the Links Manager plugin allows you to easily administer these using searching, filtering, and sorting functions.

 Sort links function